dineshraju/website/src/pages/notes/uncle-you-dont-make-sense.md

 ### Transmissions are lossy

 I was tempted that night to lecture my uncle about how vaccines clearly save lives.
 I had looked at the research and I was convinced.
 To send him something from my own camera, I would use words to create a transmission.
 This note you’re reading is a transmission of what I see on my personal feed, encoded in words.
 But keep in mind that words are leaky abstractions.
 What I write and say can only be an approximation of all the detail I’m trying to convey.
-There will always be gaps between what I mean and what can be captured in the words I use.
+There will [always be gaps](/notes/mind-the-gaps/) between what I mean and what can be captured in the words I use.
 Any set of words I choose will chop away some different bit of reality.

 ![](ipfs://bafybeigdw4oi56p27qm6xnol5paj4x7riymhvdwenktbbwsgz3exdvydsm)

-This gets tricky when my uncle inadvertently fills in the gaps to [make the words compile](/notes/words-always-compile/).
+This gets tricky when my uncle inadvertently [fills in the gaps](/notes/mind-the-gaps/) to autocomplete the words.
 When he receives my stream of words, he’s going to autocomplete the missing context to come away inferring *something*.
 It can feel like this *something* was absolutely what I was trying to say, even if it wasn’t.
 There’s no error message that pops up and tells him to stop trying to form an opinion since too much context was dropped in the degraded transmission.

 If the feed coming to him is about a topic that he has personal experience with, he might interpolate the gaps correctly enough for the transmission to be useful.
 But if this is something new for him, the stories he’s making up about the details he doesn’t see might meaningfully distort what I was trying to say.